Inez Peaslee with her students in front of the Puddle Dock School, ca. 1909

 Our Mission

-The Fund to Support Historic Alna is a 501(c)(3) charitable non-profit corporation whose purpose is to help fund the preservation, maintenance, and restoration of historic sites located in the Town of Alna.
-The Fund to Support Historic Alna neither owns nor manages historic properties.
-Rather, it has been created as a means to supplement maintenance obligations and to leverage donations and grant funding in a way that will encourage greater investment in the preservation, maintenance, and restoration of important remnants of Alna’s local historic heritage.
+The Fund to Support Historic Alna (Historic Alna) is a 501(c)(3) charitable non-profit corporation whose purpose is to support the maintenance, preservation, restoration, and use of historic sites in the Town of Alna, and to encourage their active use by the community.
+While Historic Alna has recently accepted title to the Head Tide Store and barn through the generous bequest of Richard Plunkett, its broader mission is to supplement maintenance obligations and to leverage donations and grant funding in a way that will encourage greater investment in the maintenance, preservation, restoration, and use of important remnants of Alna's local historic heritage.

 See bylaws here.